reneklootwijk/my-yaml-config/README.md

 })
 ```

-The returned configuration object will looks as follows:
+The returned configuration object will look as follows:

 ```javascript
 {